 The health benefits of nuts have been established from decades of research.
 Evidence consistently shows that regular nut consumption is associated with good health.
 Being nutrient powerhouses packed with essential nutrients and bioactive substances, it’s no wonder that nuts are emerging as one of the most relevant foods for optimal health.

-Introduction The gut microbiome (the community of different bacteria in the intestine) is an increasingly popular area of study among researchers and is now believed to impact on the development of chronic diseases, such as obesity.
-It is estimated that around 100 trillion micro-organisms colonise the gut, which are thought to alter in type and … Continue reading Nuts and gut health
+Healthy and diverse dietary patterns, including those that incorporate nuts, benefit gut health.
+The gut microbiota (the community of different bacteria in the intestine) is an increasingly popular area of study among researchers.
+Gut health is now believed to impact on the development of many chronic diseases, such as obesity.
+Estimates suggest that around 100 … Continue reading Nuts and gut health

 Yes, you can eat nuts if you have diverticular disease.
 Evidence suggests there are no negative effects of consuming nuts.
 In fact, avoiding nuts may even be counterproductive, as nuts are a valuable source of fibre, which is important for diverticular disease [1, 2].